Pouloo/ShellDocumentation/README.md

 > Keep in mind that this small project is intrinsically a constant WIP since I use it as my own form of documentation.
 As I learn more, I will keep this repository updated with new commits.

 ## Description
-The following project is a personnal documentation for Shell basics, and Shell programming.
-It is meant to be both as descriptive and as simple as possible to help in remembering the various elements touched on in this short simplified manual.
+The following project is personal documentation for Shell basics and Shell programming.
+It is meant to be both as descriptive and as simple as possible to help in remembering the various elements touched on in this short, simplified manual.

 ## Guidelines
 As i mentionned, it is meant to be thorough documentation, but it prioritizes intelligibility.
 Therefor, some aspects may be given less attention in favor of other decriptive points, such as the exact syntax.
 It is why for instance i won't detail all of the flags used for the described commands.
 View this manual as a simplifier, more beginner friendly version of standard documentation you may usually find.